dalesgit/dalesgit.github.io/relg101-f18/presentations/ritual-sq.md

 ## Other examples of  Religious Rituals

+- In **Shi’a Islam**, the “passion plays” of the month of **Muharram** reenact the martyrdom of **Husayn** at Karbala in 692 C.E.
+<li class="fragment">In Shinto, the rituals performed at shrines throughout Japan reenact the conflict between the sun goddess and the god of storms </li>
+<li class="fragment">thus the participants themselves are a part of the struggle to bring order to the world</li>

+Note:
 - In **Shi’a Islam**, the “passion plays” of the month of **Muharram** reenact the martyrdom of **Husayn** at Karbala in 692 C.E. and draw members of the Shi’a community into an eternal drama in which good suffers in its struggle with evil.
 - In Shinto, the rituals performed at shrines throughout Japan reenact the conflict between **Amaterasu** (the sun goddess) and **Susanoo** (the god of storms) and enable participants to feel themselves a part of the struggle to bring order to the world.